Propagation of a fast radio burst through a birefringent relativistic plasma

 While the above analysis is valid for any medium dominated by relativistic particles, it is possible to have a plasma with an admixture of cold electrons.
 The plasma modes will not be completely linear in such a scenario, and the ratio of their number densities will determine the ellipticity \citep{Kennett:1998}.
-Nonetheless, in our case, the inferred value of $\vartheta$ and the conditions required for Equation~\ref{eqn:rrm} limits the scope to a medium dominated by relativistic particles.
+Nonetheless, in our case, the inferred value of $\vartheta$ and the conditions required for Equation~(\ref{eqn:rrm}) limits the scope to a medium dominated by relativistic particles.
 In addition to regular FR from the cold plasma along the LOS, it is also possible for FR (non-$\lambda^{2}$) to be induced by the hot plasma in the magnetosphere or the near wind zone due to an asymmetry in the relativistic particle distribution \citep{Wang:2011} or oblique propagation \citep{Lyutikov:2021}.
 We do not see any substantial non-$\lambda^{2}$ RM component in sub-pulse C2; we argue that any such contribution would be limited to sub-pulse C1.
 In that case, some unaccounted non-$\lambda^{2}$ RM contamination will be present in our inferred RRM.
 Given the low strength of the burst signal and limited bandwidth, it is beyond the scope of our method to account for these effects.

 An ideal candidate for such a relativistic medium is a pair ($\mathrm{e^-e^+}$) plasma.
 A pair-plasma with equal distributions will also cancel out any regular FR or intrinsic synchrotron production of CP \citep{Kennett:1998}.
 Additionally, in such a plasma, the normal propagation modes are linearly polarized for all observable radio frequencies \citep{Zheleznyakov:2002}.
 Thus, the observed CP can entirely be attributed to the Faraday conversion or GFR in the plasma medium.
+Table~\ref{tab:table1} summarizes the various observable propagation effects in astrophysical plasmas.